-The current prevailing alcoholic beverages regulation in Colombia is mandated by the Decree 1686 of 2012 issued by the Ministry of Health.
-This decree sets the sanitary requirements that alcoholic beverages producers must follow during the manufacturing, processing, hydration, packaging, storage, distribution, transportation, marketing, sale, export and import to ensure safety.
+The current prevailing alcoholic beverages regulation in Colombia is mandated by Decree 1686 of 2012 and Decree 162 of 2021, both issued by the Ministry of Health.
+These decrees set the sanitary requirements that alcoholic beverages producers must follow during the manufacturing, processing, hydration, packaging, storage, distribution, transportation, marketing, sale, export and import to ensure safety.

 The Colombian importer must register the company with the local Chamber of Commerce.
 This grants the legal recognition for the importing company as a subject of protection and taxing.
 The product must be registered with INVIMA by either the U.S manufacturer/exporter or the Colombian importer.
-The registration number can cover a type of wines for different presentations if they are produced by the same winery and under the same technical process, e.g. burgundy wines in bottles (750 cubic centimeters) or half bottles.
+Only wines of the same brand, of different aging times and denomination of origin and that have similar physical and chemical characteristics, may be protected under the same sanitary registry.
+In the case of sparkling and bubbly wines, the products must be under the same classification set under article 3 of Decree 1686 of 2012.

 Wine must be labeled.
-Labels must be in Spanish at a minimum and contain the product name, name and address and city of producer and importer if applicable, place of production, sanitary registration number issued by INVIMA, percentage of alcohol, net contents and a statement indicating that excessive consumption of alcohol is harmful to health.
+Labels must be in Spanish, at a minimum, and contain the product name, name and address and city of producer and importer if applicable, place of production, sanitary registration number issued by INVIMA, percentage of alcohol, net contents and a statement indicating that excessive consumption of alcohol is harmful to health and that it is prohibited the sale of intoxicating beverages to minors.
+In the case of products that are manufactured outside Colombia, the label must clearly indicate the origin of the product.
+The use of complementary label is allowed in order to declare the mandatory legends, as well as the number of sanitary registry granted by INVIMA, name, address and city of the importer.
+The use of stickers to declare expiration date, batch and degree of alcohol is prohibited.
 The product warning should occupy at least 10 percent of the label.
 All this information must be printed on the label prepared by the wine producer/exporter.
 Imported bottled wine is allowed in containers not exceeding two liters.

 Article 78 of Decree 1686 requires a quality certificate issued by the manufacturer considering the lots imported.
 The quality certificate needs to be in Spanish and specify name and description of the product, composition, date of production and expiration dates.
 It should be noted that Colombian Congress issued Law 1816 in December 2016.
-This law brought Colombia into compliance with its trade commitments under the WTO and trade agreements with the U.S., Canada, and the EU.
+This law brought Colombia into compliance with its trade commitments under the WTO and trade agreements with the United States, Canada, and the European Union.
 It removed the discriminatory tax system as well as the anti-competitive practices conducted by local liquor producers before 2016.
 This bill went into effect on January 1, 2017.